health benefits of clay pot cooking

 If you season your pot properly, it will become durable and likely last for a long time.
 Without proper seasoning, however, there’s a high risk of the pot cracking.
 There are a couple of different methods of seasoning.
 I am discussing the method that Sheetal uses.

-Immerse the new Clay pot in a big vessel full of water for 48 hours days, and then scrub off the mud inside the clay pot using a scrubber.
+Immerse the new clay pot in a big vessel full of water for two straight days, and then scrub off the mud inside the clay pot using a scrubber.
 Let it dry for few hours.
-Your pot is ready to be used.
+Then your pot is ready to be used.

 Cleaning The Clay Pot

-A tip would be if you want to use your pots for both savory and sweet dishes and you have the storage space, you might want to invest in two pots so that any absorbed flavors won't affect the taste of your recipe.
+If you want to use your pots for both savoury and sweet dishes and you have the storage space, you might want to invest in two pots so that any absorbed flavors won't affect the taste of your recipe.

 Temperature Control